sigmie/sigmie.com/docs/v0/mappings.md

 (new Date)->format('Y-m-d H:i:s.u');
 ```

+@info
-In case your time format is different you can pass the preferred **Elasticsearch** format as an argument to the `date` method.
+If your time format is different, you can pass the preferred **Elasticsearch format** as an argument to the `date` method.

-Eg.

 ```php
 $properties->date('MM/dd/yyyy');
 ```
+@endinfo

 ## High-level types

-High-level types are field types that aren’t supported directly in Elasticsearch.
+High-level types are field types that aren’t directly supported in Elasticsearch.
 They are created by Sigmie and optimized for the types they represent.

 ### Searchable Number